Belgrave and Birstall railway station: History

-Belgrave and Birstall station

 Belgrave and Birstall station was built as a part of the Great Central Railway's London Extension and opened to passengers on 15 March 1899.
 The station was built to the standard London Extension country station pattern of a single large 'island' platform between the two running lines, on which stood the station buildings, including ticket office and waiting rooms.
 Access was made by descending a flight of stairs from a road bridge (structure number 363) that crossed the line.

 A signal box and a lamp hut were provided to the south east of the station and further afield a station master's house was constructed.
 Built within the tight constraints of a cutting, Belgrave and Birstall was the only rural station on the London Extension to have no goods facilities.

 After closure

 Belgrave and Birstall station closed on 1 March 1963 along with most other local stations on the London Extension.
 A group of local enthusiasts formed the Belgrave and Birstall Action Group (B-BAG) in the late 1960s with the aim of restoring the station.
 When the Main Line Preservation Group (MLPG) formed in 1968 with the aim of preserving a section of the London Extension for the use of steam trains, the B-BAG effectively merged to become a small sub-group of the MLPG.

 Vandalism was an ever-present problem for the B-BAG.
 By summer 1971 police had been summoned on a number of occasions to the station, which was reported to be in a "very sad state".
 As late as spring 1972 the action group was not yet allowed access to the site to repair vandalism, and buildings were in a dangerous condition which would require "substantial rebuilding".